 Try a kitty gym.
 In extreme cases, you may want to try extreme measures.
 There are feline rehabs that help injured cats regain their function and assist obese cats in getting active.
 Your veterinarian can help you decide if physical rehab is the best choice for your cat and your budget.

 A note about diet.
-While exercise is an essential component of feline health, the food your cat eats influences not only its weight, but its nutrition and willingness to exercise.
-A high-protein cat food that’s low in carbohydrates and fillers can help mimic the diet a cat would have available in the wild.
+While exercise is an essential component of feline health, the food your cat eats influences not only its weight but its nutrition and willingness to exercise.
+Make sure to feed your feline a diet that mimics what it would eat in the wild.
+One that is low in carbohydrates and fillers, but that is high in the protein your cat's body needs to build muscles.
 For overeaters, limiting portions and setting a regular feeding schedule can also help improve your cat’s health and boost its energy levels.

 We hope these tips help your cat to achieve a healthier, more active lifestyle!